 This is the result after 30 minutes on “Soup”.
 After the cooking time the pan automatically let’s the steam escape, this takes about 10 minutes, during this time the food still continues cooking.
 For meals or food that don’t need extra cooking time like vegetables there is a release steam option that you can use to stop the softening process.

 Thank you for reading!
 You can find the complete recipe below.
+If you like this recipe you can print it or pin the picture below to your Pinterest board,

 Black Bean Chili SoupPrint This